No767/Kumiko/README.md

 # Info

 Rin is a Discord bot written with Pycord and Python, and is focused on fetching data from third-party services with lighting performance in mind.
 For example, you could look up some memes with the Reddit service, or find your favorite anime with the MyAnimeList service.
-Rin supports a lot of services, such as Twitter, MangaDex, Reddit, YouTube, DeviantArt, Hypixel, and many more.
+Rin supports a lot of services, such as Twitter, MangaDex, Reddit, YouTube, Hypixel, and many more.
 Rin is also designed to be fast, and uses [Uvloop](https://github.com/MagicStack/uvloop) under the hood, which is 2 times faster than Node.js and reaches the same speeds as many Go programs.
 On top on that, Rin is powered by the fatest JSON parser in the world, SIMDJSON.
 For more info, please check out the [Docs](https://docs.rinbot.live/).

 ## Modularity